 - Manatees are sexually dimorphic and females usually have larger body size and weight than males of the same age.

-- Females are totally responsible for raising calves.
+- Females are responsible for raising calves.

 Behavior Of Manatees